javascript-tutorial/ko.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 **In modern programming, there is only one case where modifying native prototypes is approved.
 That's polyfilling.**

-Polyfilling is a term for making a substitute for a method that exists in JavaScript specification, but not yet supported by current JavaScript engine.
+Polyfilling is a term for making a substitute for a method that exists in JavaScript specification, but is not yet supported by current JavaScript engine.

 Then we may implement it manually and populate the built-in prototype with it.